gaborgr/gaborgr/README.md

 ## 👋 Hi, I'm Gabriel

-Self-taught **Python developer** focused on building real-world projects with **Django**.
-I enjoy clean architecture, collaborative teams, and learning something new every day.
+Software developer focused on building scalable, real-world solutions.
+I adapt quickly to new technologies and prioritize clean architecture, collaboration, and long-term maintainability.

 ---